phu004/django_part_five/README.md

 # Django Workshop Exercise 5

-In this exercise we will learn how to use the Django "form" to create HTML forms and submit the result into the database.
+In this exercise we will create a page using the Django's "form" class,  and implement the logic for saving the form data into the database.
 <br/><br/>
 ## 1. Prepare for the coding environment